The Best Watercolor Supplies for Beginners

 The Best Watercolor Pan Set

-For a beginner, I suggest this Windsor & Newton Cotman set of 10 colors.
+I suggest this Windsor & Newton Cotman set of 10 colors for a beginner.
 The colors are vibrant and mix beautifully.
-I absolutely love this watercolor pan set.
+I love this watercolor pan set.
 (Blick link)

 It’s affordable and works as a travel palette as well.
-I like that I can swap the colors out if I want since they’re standard half-pan-sized.
+I like that I can swap the colors out since they’re standard half-pan-sized.
 I also love the small brush that it comes with.

 Cotman is technically student-grade paint, but I love the quality and find it perfect for beginners.